-John was an active member of the following organizations; Kansas Pickers and Fiddlers, Pickers and Singers, Czech Moravian Lodge No. 128 /Air Force Sergeants Assoc/Kansas Air National Guard Assoc./Jimmie Lillard American Legion Post 31
+John was an active member of the following organizations; Kansas Pickers and Fiddlers, Pickers and Singers, Czech Moravan Lodge No. 128 /Air Force Sergeants Association/Kansas Air National Guard Assoc./Jimmie Lillard American Legion Post 31.

 Personal qualities of John, we will always remember his outgoing personality, love of Czech heritage, love of music, storytelling along with his love for family, friends, God and country.

-Memorial services are PENDING.
-Memorial contributions may be made to the Rossville Presbyterian Church or the Czech Moravian Lodge No. 128 and sent in care of Piper Funeral Home, 714 Maple Street, St. Marys, Kansas 66536.
+Memorial contributions may be made to the Rossville Presbyterian Church or the Czech Moravan Lodge No. 128 and sent in care of Piper Funeral Home, 714 Maple Street, St. Marys, Kansas 66536.